LovelaceSquare/lovelacesquare/README.md

-# Lovelace Square – Chemometric Codes
+# Lovelace Square's – Chemometric Codes

 This repository collects the **chemometric algorithms and utilities** written by our team.
-It is part of the contribution effort to [Lovelace Square](https://lovelacesquare.org), an open and collaborative hub for code, data, and learning resources in chemometrics.
+It is part of the contribution effort to [Lovelace's Square](https://lovelacesquare.org), an open and collaborative hub for code, data, and learning resources in chemometrics.

 ## 📂 Structure